Origin of the hidden energy scale and the $f$-ratio in geometrically frustrated magnets

 {\it Constraint on the $f$-ratio.} The scales~\eqref{WeissT} and \eqref{BeyonceScale} in a generic GF material determine the characteristic energies of the excitations that give rise to the two peaks in the behaviour of the heat capacity $C(T)$.
 As GF lattices typically have coordination numbers in the interval $Z=4\ldots6$ and the quantity $Z_1=1\ldots3$, the ratio

-of the higher and lower energy scales is large even when the parameter $\alpha$ is not small, resulting in a separation of the peaks of $C(T)$ in realistic materials.
+of the two scales is large even when the parameter $\alpha$ is not small, resulting in a separation of the peaks of $C(T)$ in realistic materials. {The order of magnitude of the ratio of the temperatures of higher and lower peaks, whose detailed analyses will be presented elsewhere, is consistent with the estimate~\eqref{fcon}.}

 At temperatures $T\lesssim T^*$, the excitations that give rise to the lower-temperature peak are suppressed, and the magnetic degrees of freedom of the material freeze.
-The hidden energy scale, thus, constrains the $f$-ratio in GF magnets.
-In 3D, in the presence of quenched disorder, this may lead to a spin-glass transition at a temperature $T_c\sim T^*$, which is consistent with the spin-glass freezing observed in GF systems~\cite{Syzranov:HiddenEnergy} at $T^*\sim 10K$.
+The hidden energy scale $T^*$, thus, constrains the $f$-ratio in GF magnets.

+{\it Spin-glass freezing in the presence of disorder.} In 3D systems with quenched disorder, the thermodynamic freezing of the magnetic degrees of freedom at $T\lesssim T^*$ will lead to a spin-glass-freezing transition at temperatures $T_c\sim T^*$ for a broad range of disorder strengths.

+To demonstrate this, we compute (see Supplemental Material~\cite{SM} for details) the critical value of the variance $\varkappa_c= \left<\delta J_{ij}^2\right>$ of the fluctuations $\delta J_{ij}$ of the exchange couplings in the mean-field replica-symmetric approximation~\cite{SherringtonKirkpatrick:SG,Binder:SG,Nishimori:SG} assuming that the fluctuations on different bonds are independent.
+Up to a non-universal prefactor that depends on the details of the lattice, the critical disorder strength of the glass transition is given by

+where the integral is taken over the low-energy states, i.e. states that give rise to the low-temperature peak of $C(T)$; $\rho(\xi)$ is the density of such states in the clean system, and $A$ is a dimensionless constant.

+As we discuss in the Supplemental Material~\cite{SM}, the constant $A$ in Eq.~\eqref{eq:J0limits} may be either zero or of order unity, depending on the excitation energy spectrum in a particular system, whose detailed investigation for specific materials we leave for future studies.
+In both cases, however, the critical disorder strength $\varkappa_c$ rapidly grows at temperatures $T\gtrsim T^*$.
+This suggests that the spin-glass transition will be observed at temperatures $T\sim T^*$ for a broad range of disorder strengths, in agreement with the recent analyses of spin-glass transitions in GF magnets~\cite{Syzranov:HiddenEnergy}.

-{\it The two-peak structure of heat capacity is specific to GF materials.} We emphasise that non-GF materials will not, in general, display the two distinct energy scales we have described.
+{\it The two-peak structure of heat capacity is specific to GF materials.} We emphasise that non-GF materials will not display the two distinct energy scales we have described unless the spin-spin interactions contain two distinct energies~\cite{deJonghMiedema:review}.
 Indeed, the ground states of a model that develops long-range magnetic order at low temperatures will not have extensive degeneracy.
 The excitations that are adiabatically connected to the Ising ground states when $\alpha$ is changed from $\alpha=0$ to a nonzero value will, therefore, have a vanishing contribution to $C(T)$ per spin and will not lead to the formation of the low-temperature peak.